eric-brechemier/colour-exercises/chapter01-what-is-color/README.md

 All pictures were taken on April 30th, 2015, with a Panasonic DMC-GX1 using iA mode (automatic exposure).
 The camera is pointed towards the South.
 The weather was cloudy, with a sunny spell around 4PM.
-The pictures were scaled down to 800x600px and downsized to 75% quality JPEG in Gimp.
+The pictures were scaled down to 200x150px with 300 pixels/inch and saved as JPEG with 100% quality using Gimp.

 * 9AM (cloudy)
 ![Daruma doll, 9AM][DARUMA-9AM]